Our Dianthus Growing Guide

 Many species of Dianthus, such as Passion (a Pink) suffer from heavy flowers (often several on the end of each stem) which causes the stems to bend right down to the soil.
 Regular deadheading and tidying up the plant by pruning back long stems should help to keep the plant looking neat and compact and may also extend the flowering period into the Autumn.

 You can prune Dianthus anytime from mid-spring to Autumn if it needs a general tidying up.
-Aggressive pruning, leaving only a few inches of base growth, should be done in the Autumn.
+Aggressive pruning, down to a neat mound, can be done at the end of autumn.

-The image above shows Dianthus “Passion” (a Pink) that’s leggy with large heavy red blooms.
-To either side is recently pruned Dianthus “Coconut Sundase” (also a Pink).
+The image above shows Dianthus “Passion” (a Pink) with large heavy red blooms on narrow stems.

 Common Diseases and Pests